py-pdf/pdfly/docs/user/installation.md

 pdfly requires Python 3.6+ to run.

 Typically Python comes with `pip`, a package installer.
-Using it you can install pypdf:
+Using it you can install pdfly:

 ```bash
 pip install pdfly
 ```

-If you are not a super-user (a system administrator / root), you can also just install pypdf for your current user:
+If you are not a super-user (a system administrator / root), you can also just install pdfly for your current user:

 ```bash
 pip install --user pdfly